 Since 2004, New Jersey has been under a federal court order to reform its child protection system.
-That effort has resulted in smaller caseloads for child protection workers, more foster homes and an increase in adoptions.
 Progress is tracked by a court-appointed monitor.
-View monitor reports.

-- Giving foster youth a say in court
+- We advocate giving foster youth a say in court.

-- Protecting the legal rights of foster youth
+- We provide resources to protect the legal rights of children.

 If you are having trouble with a case handled by the Department of Children and Families, including the Division of Youth and Family Services and Division of Child Behavior Health, call the department’s Office of Advocacy at 877-543-7864.
 The office is open Monday through Friday from 8:30 a.m. to 4:30 p.m., or email at askDCF@dcf.state.nj.us.